Vinson and Lipscomb host FGCU - WTOP News

 Fort Myers, Florida; Thursday, 6 p.m.
 EST

-BOTTOM LINE: Lipscomb faces FGCU after Bella Vinson scored 29 points in Lipscomb’s 85-76 victory over the North Alabama Lions.
+BOTTOM LINE: Lipscomb visits FGCU after Bella Vinson scored 29 points in Lipscomb’s 85-76 victory over the North Alabama Lions.

-The Eagles have gone 11-1 at home.
-FGCU is 14-1 in games decided by at least 10 points.
+The Eagles are 11-1 in home games.
+FGCU scores 72.8 points and has outscored opponents by 19.6 points per game.

-The Bisons are 6-2 against ASUN opponents.
-Lipscomb is eighth in the ASUN with 32.1 rebounds per game led by Vinson averaging 5.2.
+The Bisons are 6-2 in ASUN play.
+Lipscomb is 45th in college basketball averaging 10.3 made 3-pointers per game while shooting 35.2% from deep.
+Jalyn Holcomb leads the team averaging 2.0 makes while shooting 35.2% from 3-point range.

-FGCU averages 8.9 made 3-pointers per game, 3.3 more made shots than the 5.6 per game Lipscomb gives up.
-Lipscomb has shot at a 44.9% rate from the field this season, 5.8 percentage points higher than the 39.1% shooting opponents of FGCU have averaged.
+FGCU averages 72.8 points, 5.6 more per game than the 67.2 Lipscomb gives up.
+Lipscomb has shot at a 44.9% clip from the field this season, 5.8 percentage points above the 39.1% shooting opponents of FGCU have averaged.

+The Eagles and Bisons meet Thursday for the first time in ASUN play this season.

-TOP PERFORMERS: Emani Jefferson is averaging 13.4 points, 5.1 rebounds, 4.1 assists and 1.8 steals for the Eagles.
-Maddie Antenucci is averaging 10.8 points over the past 10 games.
+TOP PERFORMERS: Emani Jefferson is shooting 59.2% and averaging 13.4 points for the Eagles.
+Catherine Cairns is averaging 2.2 made 3-pointers over the last 10 games.

-Ainhoa Cea is averaging 8.1 points, 4.3 assists and 1.8 steals for the Bisons.
-Vinson is averaging 16.9 points over the last 10 games.
+Vinson is scoring 14.6 points per game with 5.2 rebounds and 1.7 assists for the Bisons.
+Claira McGowan is averaging 15.0 points and 2.9 rebounds while shooting 45.5% over the past 10 games.

 LAST 10 GAMES: Eagles: 10-0, averaging 80.1 points, 34.0 rebounds, 15.3 assists, 9.1 steals and 2.5 blocks per game while shooting 47.3% from the field.
 Their opponents have averaged 54.1 points per game.